ssanchezor/GNN-RS/README.md

 # AIDL21: Recommender Systems with GCN

-This repository contains different machine learning models that are commonly used to implement personalized Recommender Systems.
+This repository contains different machine learning models, such as FM, GCN and GAT, that are commonly used to implement personalized Recommender Systems.
+It consists of a first part to explain, in a theoretical manner, the main characteristics of this type of systems, as well as a second part with a set of detailed steps on how to run the program.

-Our project aims to compare the different models, such as FM, GCN and GAT, and evaluate how well they perform in making recommendations.
-In order to do this, we will calculate for each of them some metrics (HR, NDCG, Coverage, etc...) that are frequently used in this area.
+Our project aims to compare the different models and evaluate how well they perform in making recommendations.
+In order to do this, for each of them we will measure some metrics (HR, NDCG, Coverage, etc...) that are frequently used in this area.

-We will perform a detailed analysis of the obtained results  in order to detect and assesses possible biases.
+Finally, we will perform a detailed analysis of the obtained results in order to detect and assess possible biases.

 ### About
 Final Project for the UPC [Artificial Intelligence with Deep Learning Postgraduate Course](https://www.talent.upc.edu/ing/estudis/formacio/curs/310402/postgraduate-course-artificial-intelligence-deep-learning/) 2021-2022 online edition, authored by: